Paragraph 78: Plot

 The movie is set a future where soft drugs are legalized, Bowling is Olympic sport, and countries such as the Asian Union and the United Pan-American States have appeared.
 An assault group under the command of Gudvin (Gosha Kutsenko) breaks apart because of his conflict with Skif (Vladimir Vdovichenkov).

 Five years later Lisa (Anastasiya Slanevskaya) has left Skif and is married to Gudvin.
 Russia, the Asian Union and The United Pan-American States have signed a disarmament treaty, but keep a close watch one another.

 A state of emergency is declared at one of Russia's secret and, per international treaties, prohibited laboratories on an island in the Arctic Ocean, causing an emergency beacon to begin broadcasting, creating the risk of discovery by the other nations.
-To prevent this from happening Gudvin assembles his former group.
-By that time Spam (Anatoli Belyj) is jailed, Luba (Stanislav Duzhnikov) works in that same prison as a warden, Festival (Grigori Siyatvinda) is engaged in commerce of banned drugs (lysergic acid), Pai (Azis Beyshinaliev) works in a casino, and Skif ruins himself with drink.
+To prevent this from happening, Gudvin assembles his former group.
+By that time Spam (Anatoliy Beliy) is jailed, Luba (Stanislav Duzhnikov) works in that same prison as a warden, Festival (Grigory Siyatvinda) is engaged in commerce of banned drugs (lysergic acid), Pai (Aziz Beishenaliev) works in a casino, and Skif ruins himself with drink.

 Together they depart to that island to penetrate the base and stop the emergency beacon.